 The two types of generosity which I often see people confuse, I will call reciprocal, and unconditional.

-We practice reciprocal generosity as a way of creating a good, shared life.
-According to this type you are generous because you value generosity, but a part of what you value in it is that it will be returned in kind - will be reciprocated.
-Done properly, this is not merely calculative, as though done only for the sake of a selfish reward.
-Rather the person who truly practices this generosity does so because they desire to live this generous kind of life with others.
-They see it as good in itself.
-This is the generosity which you see on show in healthy relationships - couples, families, friendships, communities.
-It brings both joy and security to our lives, binding us together in good ways.
+We practice reciprocal generosity as a way of creating a good shared life.
+According to this type, you are generous because you value generosity, but a part of what you value in that is that it will be returned in kind - it will be reciprocated.
+Done properly, this is not merely calculative, as though motivated only by selfish reward.
+Rather, the person who practices this generosity does so because they want to share in this good way of life with others.
+This is the generosity that you see in healthy relationships - couples, families, friendships, communities.
+It brings both joy and security to our lives, and leads to group flourishing.

 What we need is to be clear with ourselves about the form of generosity we are practising.
-We also have to realise that if we carry both motivations, and our kindness is betrayed, that our suffering will be a tangle involving the two.
-We need to untangle them.
+We also have to realise that, if we have both motivations mixed together, and our kindness is not returned, then our reaction will reflect the fact that inside us is a thread woven out of both.
+We may need to untangle them.
 Then we can recognise the legitimacy of our grievance, while placing it alongside the assertion of our unconditional ethic.
-This might mean we have two emotions happening, but so long as we are clear about them we can navigate them.
-And we can make choices about them.
-And so we can live according to our better values, and enjoy the better feelings that follow.
-You cannot control what others do, but you can control your perspective, and keep your head and heart focused on doing good, and enjoy the deeper sense of meaning that comes with trying to live well.
+This might mean that we have two emotions mixing together, but so long as we are clear about them then we can navigate them.

 Artwork: Rosemarie Adcock